Serving Midvale and the Salt Lake Area

 Next, the doctor will help you determine a correction plan incorporating mirror image exercises, mirror image traction, and adjustments, designed to reshape your posture to function optimally under the stress of gravity and daily living activities.
 Your doctor will also use complementary therapies if needed such as massage therapy, core strengthening, laser, and decompression traction therapy.

-Natural, safe chiropractic care was hands down the clear winner.
-If your serious about getting good results without the dangers of anti-inflamatory or pain medications, then you should consider the natural solution.
+Natural, safe chiropractic care is hands down a clear winner in the treatment of many disc conditions.
+If your serious about getting good results without the dangers of anti-inflamatory drugs, pain medications, or more invasive injections then you should consider Biophysics Chiropractic.